advancedresearch/advancedresearch.github.io/blog/2021-01-18-platos-cave-found-in-mathematics.md

 2. `1 : [f] x`

 Even if the machine `[f] x` is known, you do not get all properties of `dog`.
+(In logic, [Leibniz' law](https://en.wikipedia.org/wiki/Identity_of_indiscernibles) is an axiom for the opposite, but this is dismissed here because when you describe a dog fully, you are not constructing the external real dog itself.)

 Tupshin then used the brilliant tactic: